codacy/chart/docs/install.md

 # Installing Codacy

-Follow the step by step instructions below on how to install Codacy in an existing Kubernetes cluster using the provided cloud native Helm chart.
+Follow the steps below to install Codacy on an existing Kubernetes cluster using the provided cloud native Helm chart.

 1. Create a Kubernetes namespace called `codacy` that will group all cluster resources related to Codacy.